ALTELYS

 Consortium

-The project brings together a wide range of players already involved in joint projects, for the benefit of local players and the general public.
+The project brought together a wide range of players already involved in joint projects, for the benefit of local players and the general public.

 - LETG Joint Research Unit, CNRS University of Rennes 2